pannous/hieros/docs/Home.md

 X|[𓎛](𓎛)|flax Hair
 Y|[𓏭](𓏭)|𓇌ee
 Z|[𓊃](𓊃)|Zusam/zone/sym-/con-

+We propose to slightly alter the reading of
+*) '𓍿' to be centered in the middle of the distribution t-th-c-ⵛ (kappa), so in the proximity of 'tc'.
+*) '𓅱','𓍢' (w/u) to contain a dangling 'n' so (w)hun, 𓏲⋍ə.
+*) [𓇋](𓇋) (a/e/i) to be originally 'fe'
+*) [𓇋](𓇋)[𓇋](𓇋) ee/ei/ii/y/j to sometimes have a dangling l (lloret)

+In general one should think of those signs as distributions, so 𓃀 is somewhere on the axis p-ph-bh-b-pf-f, the exact pronunciation was probably dependent on dialects and words.
+The german Bein for '𓃀' conveniently lives in the middle of this distribution, the original reading could have been closer to pod, pierna.

+Fortunately well recognisable words and clusters make the situation less dire than it would seem.

 The Egyptian Hieroglyphic writing system started as a syllabary[➾](https://en.wikipedia.org/wiki/Syllabary) but soon converged to a rather small set of frequent signs and sounds plus [determinants](Determinants) (like [𓈉](𓈉) for land).